discoverer of the addiction gene and President & CEO.,

 contact the International Clearing House

-from a simulated performance by 4 members of Recovery Inc, who showed
+simulated performance by 4 members of Recovery Inc, who showed

 how they used cognitive methods to deal with disturbing everyday